-Iqra School fundraising campaign for Children's Eco Village 25th January, 2016
+Iqra School fundraising for Children’s Eco Village

 Children at a primary school have thrown their weight behind Islamic Help’s Eco Village by launching a fundraising campaign to build an Eco House at the pioneering complex.